MeteoSwiss/opendata-forecast-data/README.md

 ### 2.2 Available Parameters

-Users can find information about available parameters, including metadata, in the collections listed above.
+Users can find information about available parameters, including metadata, in the collection level assets of the above collections.

 ### 2.3 Accessing Forecast Data

-The user can access the forecast model output data from the last 24 hours.
+The user can access the forecast model data from the last 24 hours.
 Data older than 24 hours is no longer available.
-To check available data, the user can refer to the relevant collections listed in the table above.
+The data in each collection is described in the table above.

 ### 2.4 Additional Data Information